-The Northeast Regional Ocean Council and the Mid-Atlantic Regional Council on the Ocean (MARCO) recently collaborated to fund the development of maps of marine life to support ocean planning and management.
+The Northeast Regional Ocean Council and the Mid-Atlantic Regional Council on the Ocean (MARCO) collaborated to fund the development of maps of marine life to support ocean planning and management.
 Researchers at several institutions who work collaboratively as the Marine-life Data and Analysis Team (MDAT) assembled a collection of new maps that represents one of the largest known efforts globally to assemble and disseminate spatial data for multiple species and taxa of marine life.
-The NOAA Northeast Fisheries Science Center (NEFSC) mapped the biomass of fish species using data from their own 46-year trawl survey, as well as data from the states of Maine, New Hampshire, and Massachusetts, and data from the North East Area Monitoring and Assessment Program (NEAMAP).
+As part of this effort, the NOAA Northeast Fisheries Science Center (NEFSC) mapped the biomass of fish species using data from their own 46-year trawl survey, as well as data from the states of Maine, New Hampshire, and Massachusetts, and data from the North East Area Monitoring and Assessment Program (NEAMAP).
 Collectively, the fish biomass data span the areas from Maine to Cape Hatteras, North Carolina.
 Information about the fish mapping methodology is available by visiting http://nefsc.noaa.gov/ecosys.
-The MarineCadastre.gov team has selected a subset of the fish layers to include in the National Viewer.

 Fish individual species products